-Many Maldivians are superstitious people who often live each day in fear.
+Many Maldivians follow folk beliefs and often live each day in fear.
 They need to know that peace and security can only be found through Christ.
 Currently, there are few Christian resources available in the Divehi language.
-Increased prayer efforts are needed to reach the Maldivian with the Good News.
+Increased prayer efforts are needed to reach Maldivians with the Good News.

-* Ask the Lord to call people who are willing to go to Maldives and share Christ with the Maldivian.
+Ask the Lord to call people who are willing to go to Maldives and share Christ with the Maldivians.

-* Pray that God will call forth teams of intercessors who will faithfully stand in the gap for the Maldivian.
+Pray that God will call forth teams of intercessors who will faithfully stand in the gap for the Maldivians.

-* Ask the Lord to raise up strong local churches among the Maldivian.
+Ask the Lord to raise up strong local churches among the Maldivians.

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome updates.